kickstarter/telekinesis/README.md

 ```

 Once you get into building a client application, you'll probably want
-to know about some of the following advanced tips n' tricks.
+to know about some of the following advanced tips and tricks.

 #### Client State